webhead404/threat-terra/ESXi/README.md

 1. Make sure SSH is enabled on ESXi.

-2. Create a HostOnly portgroup and VSwitch within ESXi.
+2. Create a portgroup and VSwitch within ESXi called "HostOnly Network" or something similiar.

 3. SSH to your ESXi host as root and run `esxcli system settings advanced set -o /Net/GuestIPHack -i 1`.
 This allows Packer to infer the guest IP from ESXi, without the VM needing to report it itself.